 My favorite offering: My favorite right now is a natural Carignane that we made last summer.
 It’s not released yet, but I think we’ll be putting it in kegs this summer for distribution around Sacramento.
 So it’ll be on tap at some local bars and restaurants.
 It just turned out so juicy and delicious, that I can’t wait to make another couple barrels’ worth.

-Editor’s note: This story has been updated to clarity that Julianna Boggs is at the helm of the business.
+Editor’s note: This story has been updated to clarify that Julianna Boggs is at the helm of the business.